0x1d/drift-keeper/README.md

 ]
 ```

-If no custom instances are provided, the default set from `instances.tf` will be used:
+If no custom instances are provided, the default set from `variables.tf` will be used:
 - Linode g6-nanode-1 in Amsterdam (NL)
 - Linode g6-nanode-1 in Osaka (JP)
 - DigitalOcean s-1vcpu-1gb in Frankfurt (DE)